-More older drivers are on the roads today than ever before.
-There were 47.7 million drivers in the United States age 65 and older as of 2020, according to the National Highway Traffic Safety Administration.
-That was a 38% increase from 2010, compared to just an 8% bump in the total number of licensed drivers.
+More older drivers are on the roads today than ever before – there are 49.6 million drivers in the United States age 65 and older as of 2021, according to the most recent report from the National Highway Traffic Safety Administration.
+That was a 38% increase from 2012, compared to just a 10% bump in the total number of licensed drivers.

 Remaining an active driver can provide older adults with a much-valued level of independence.
 However, the physical and cognitive changes that come with aging, coupled with medical conditions and increased medication use can put older drivers at a greater risk behind the wheel.